 The initiative is spearheaded by women-owned language and cultural center Coucou.
 The business moved to Centre St. in 2019, and the owners noticed how they were tucked in between well-known cultural neighborhoods but didn’t have “a strong identity of its own.”
 They also noticed that the “quaint little boutiques, cafes and restaurants, and bakeries” reminded them of Paris.

 Along Centre St. you can find French café and bakery Maman, wine bar La Compagnie des Vins Surnaturels, and art and home decor shop Clic.
 And a short walk away in the same neighborhood you can find even more French shops and brands, like: Sézane, Cire Trudon, Maison Kitsuné, Ba&sh, Atelier Cologne, Le Labo, Ceci Celà Pâtisserie, Diptyque, French Cheese Board, and more.

 To complete the Parisian vibe is the old police headquarters located across the street from Coucou, whose architecture was inspired by Paris’s famous Hotel de Ville (City Hall) with its Beaux Arts style.

-Though they have already petitioned Manhattan’s Community Board 2 to officially name the area “Little Paris,” they have also gone ahead and commissioned hand-painted street signs made in Paris to install on the exterior of the buildings on Centre St.
+Though they have already petitioned Manhattan’s Community Board 2 (you can sign it at the shared link) to officially name the area “Little Paris,” they have also gone ahead and commissioned hand-painted street signs made in Paris to install on the exterior of the buildings on Centre St.